How to Use Tile Spacers

 Barwalt Precision Tile Wedges

 Taking a little time to study up before taking on that do-it-yourself tile job can save you all sorts of headaches.
 Knowing how to use tile spacers is one of the most fundamental parts of tiling.
 They give you symmetry—truly the mark of professional work—and gaining the skill is a breeze.
-Browse our tile spacers and shop all of our tiling tools online at Contractor’s Direct.

 Contact Contractor’s Direct for All Your Tiling Needs